BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 2. Make 3 files: Tuple.h, Relation.h, and Header.h

 3. Lets start with Header.
 A header is a list of values.
-Each value defines a column in the table.
+Each value represents a column in the table.
 ~~~c++

 class Header {